sunxiaobiu/TypeStateMisuseDetector/README.md

 # TypeStateMisuseDetector
-Finite state machines are useful for modelling complex flows and tracking states in software systems.
-Android is no exception, which provides staggering numbers of typestate APIs to perform state transition operations.
-The wide adoption of the typestate APIs coexists with inappropriate usage, leading to software defects and poor user experience.
-However, little is known about typestate usage in real-world Android applications and the impact of their misuse.
-To mitigate this research gap, we first conduct a preliminary study on the Android official documents (i.e., from API level 1 to 31) to extract typestate rules that Android apps should comply with.
-Then, we propose a novel prototype tool, \tool{}, to detect typestate misuses by performing inter-procedural data-flow analysis that checks a given Android app for violations of the found typestate rules.
-Experimental results on thousands of real-world Android apps show that \tool{} is effective in detecting typestate misuses in Android applications, including both incompatibility and inappropriate usage.
-We also show that \tool{} can outperform state-of-the-art API misuse detectors and dynamic testing techniques in pinpointing typestate misuses.
+Android provides a large number of typestate rules to support complex tasks.
+For example, a method must be called before another method is called or it can only be called once a given resource is in a certain state.
+Such rules are often supported through typestate APIs.
+Unfortunately, these typestate APIs might be misused by app developers, leading to software defects and subsequently poor user experiences.
+Little is currently known about typestate usage or misuse in real-world Android apps.
+Hence we propose a novel research tool, DroidTEC, which aims at detecting typestate misuses through path-sensitive and inter-procedural data-flow analysis.
+We first conducted a preliminary study to mine typestate rules offered by Android and harvested a total of 736 distinct typestate rules.
+We then design and implement DroidTEC to scan Android apps by checking if they have violated any of the aforementioned typestate rules.
+Experimental results on 10,000 Android apps from Google Play show that DroidTEC is effective in detecting typestate misuses in Android applications – it locates 88,732 misuses with an accuracy of 87.3%.
+DroidTEC also outperforms the state-of-the-art typestate analyzers and resource leak detectors when applied to pinpointing typestate misuses.

 [//]: # (Our paper has been accepted at ASE 2022.)